tanzhenyu/image_augmentation/README.md

 ## Installation

-The pre-requisites for this project include installation of `tf-nightly` package, which bundles nightly build (unstable pre-release) of the TensorFlow framework.
+The pre-requisites for this project include installation of TensorFlow v2.3.0 package, which is an pre-release of the TensorFlow framework.

 ```bash
 git clone https://github.com/tanzhenyu/image_augmentation